 “There is also the potential for PE firms to be hesitant of reporting attacks out of fear for reputational damage.
 And criminals are, of course, aware of these vulnerabilities.”

-Cyber crime against the financial sector soared during the Covid-19 emergency as remote working became the norm.
+Cyber crime against the financial sector has soared since the onset of Covid-19 as remote working became the norm.
 Attacks increased by 238% from the beginning of February to the end of April 2020, according to data from tech firm VMware.

 Hackers may target process or system vulnerabilities in third parties such as fund administrators or custodians, explains ACA Aponix’s Tedman.